 - water and gas pipes, electrical wiring, water tanks, boilers, radiators, gas fires, fitted electric fires or fitted heaters.

-These repair responsibilities can't be cancelled out by anything your tenancy agreement says.
+These repair responsibilities can't be removed by anything your tenancy agreement says.
 Also, your landlord isn't allowed to pass on the cost of any repair work to you which is their responsibility.

 For tenancies that began on or after 15 January 1989, these repair responsibilities extend to the common parts of a building too, for example, entrance halls, stairs and lifts.